Tektronix 4010: Display capabilities and limitations

 The main disadvantage of storage tubes was that once an image was stored, it could only be removed by erasing the entire image.
 This made such screens unsuitable for working with scrolling text, animation, or any other display where portions of the image were continuously changing.
 Some early CAD workstations employed both a video terminal to display frequently changing text, and a Tektronix display showing complex graphics images.

 Tektronix introduced the write through concept for non-stored vectors, but with the terminal itself lacking any memory, the data had to be continually refreshed from the host computer.
 The communications speed of the connection between the terminal and host limited the number of refreshed objects that could be supported, and was often in the range of a few dozen graphic elements.
 Another disadvantage is that it required a brief interval for the image to "store" on the display screen, which limited the maximum speed with which the image could be drawn.
 Tektronix referred to this as the stored writing speed, and measured it in terms of vector-inches-per-second, with ratings between 1500 and 4000 being typical for their displays.

 Technical description

 Mechanical layout

 The 401x series physically consisted of a large CRT display sitting on top of a wheeled cart.
 The cart held most of the electronics in a vertical case at the back, which could be opened from the front to access various switches and jumpers, as well as providing access to the expansion cards.
 Inside the enclosure, expansion cards were connected via the Tektronix proprietary "Minibus" system, using a 36-pin card connector with an 8-bit data bus.
 In addition to the communications card and various enhancements, an optional "Desk-Top Mounting Kit" allowed the CRT to be placed on a desk, while the electronics cart was connected to it using a cable up to 10 feet away.
+The overall build quality of the Tektronix 4010 was excellent, with gold-plated boards of high-quality epoxy fiberglass material.